 How to make tofu ricotta

-Step 1Drain and press a container of extra-firm tofu, getting out as much liquid as possible.
+Step 1Drain and press a container of extra-firm tofu to remove as much liquid as possible.

 Step 2Crumble the tofu into a large food processor.

-Step 3Add salt, garlic, nutritional yeast, olive oil, and basil.
+Step 3Add salt, black pepper, garlic, nutritional yeast, olive oil, and basil.
 (Omit the garlic and basil if you are using it for a sweet dish.)

 Vegan ricotta cheese made with tofu blended in a food processor.

-Step 4Blend well for 2 minutes in a food processor.
+Step 4Blend well in a food processor for 2 minutes.
 Add a splash of soy milk, if needed, to thin out the ricotta to a smooth, spreadable texture.

 Step 5Use as you would ricotta in your favorite recipes.